MironBanks/scrollInGsap/README.md

 <h1 align="center">
-  Priject for fun in React.js and Gsap
+  Project for fun in React.js and Gsap
 </h1>

 ## !important STILL IN PROGRESS